4 Powerful Tools to Improve Your Presentation

 How It Works

 Poll Everywhere collects poll answers in three ways:

 You can ask open-ended or multiple-choice questions.
 You can engage people all over the world, or in the same room.
 You can customize the style of the graphs.

 The benefits to presentations, though, are most interesting.
 You can, for instance, ask your audience to vote on an issue, even writing-in new choices ‘on-the-fly’.
 Think of moderating a brainstorming session, where you write in everyone’s ideas and put the issue to a vote, with the entire process displayed cleanly in PowerPoint in real time, culminating in a picture-perfect graph.

 For polling alone, there are plenty of other data-collecting tools, including the industry leader Survey Monkey.
 The reason we are talking about Poll Everywhere instead is because this is about presentation tools, and Poll Everywhere integrates better into PowerPoint.
 (Survey Monkey only offers PowerPoint exports with a professional plan.)

-All you need is the PollEv Presenter add-on, and you can directly integrate your graphs into PP, even with the free account
+All you need is the PollEv Presenter add-on, and you can directly integrate your graphs into PowerPoint, even with the free account.

 While not applicable to every presentation, Poll Everywhere is nonetheless a powerful tool when the circumstances warrant it.
 Keeping the audience interested in what you have to say is one of the greatest challenges of a presentation – live polling can be particularly effective.